Skip to main content Skip to footer

 Learning and development

 During your career, you'll have to keep your skills and knowledge up to date with continuing professional development (CPD).
-The British Association of Prosthetists and Orthotists (BAPO) provides courses, conferences, and seminars where you can exchange ideas and update skills.

 Career progression

-With training and experience, you may choose to specialise in a particular area of practice such as:
+With training and experience, you may choose to specialise in a particular area of practice, such as:

 • diabetes